Zequez/logseq-vault/pages/%2356 Possibilitators Brazil with Clinton Callahan (29 August 2022).md

 				- Now she's practicing Being Centered and being an Adult.
 			- Clinton shares the distinction practice is something we do all the time; not just when we are with certain people.
 So he asks if she can be centered when she's on other difficult situations such as being in public.
 			- Giovana agrees and says "I need to practice more"
-			- Clinton interrupts her and indicates that by using that "I need to practice more" she would think that she's at [[School]].
+			- Clinton interrupts her and indicates that by using that "I need to practice more" she would think that she's [[Being at School]].
+Because there would be an assignment or an authority.
+T
+			-
+			-
 		-
 	-
 - ---